 Just as Biotest strives for the highest level of safety in the manufacture of its products, our business conduct is also subject to the highest ethical standards.
 These are defined in the Code of Ethics and Business Conduct, and apply without exception to all employees including the Board of Management.
+A full time risk and compliance officer is in charge of controlling our compliance management system and its efficiency.
+The zero-error-tolerance regarding our products (see criterion 2) also refers to deviations of our compliance standards.

-As an international company, we are subject to very different expectations and customs in our markets.
+As an international company, we are subject to very different expectations and customs in our markets (e.g. expecation of bribes, "speed money" or other favours).
 We address the resulting risks by means of compliance measures adapted to the risk profile of our foreign business partner with a particular focus on sales representatives and distributors.
-Before entering into a business relationship, we require these to give written consent to the principles of our Code of Ethics and Business Conduct and the disclosure of beneficial owners, reference customers and past compliance violations as part of a due diligence questionnaire.
-For doubts not resolved after evaluation of the questionnaire and for business partners from high-risk countries (according to the Transparency International Corruption Perceptions Index), we examine this information in greater depth or have it examined in greater depth by specialist external service providers.
+Before entering into a business relationship, we not only require these to give written consent to the principles of our Code of Ethics and Business Conduct and the disclosure of beneficial owners, reference customers and past compliance violations as part of a due diligence questionnaire.
+We also check all sales partners abroad for suspicions of corruption, money laundering or other crimes or unethical behaviour against social and environmental standards when the contract is concluded and periodically thereafter on the basis of a risk-based approach.

+For doubts not resolved and for business partners from high-risk countries (according to the Transparency International Corruption Perceptions Index), we further examine this information in detail in fee-based databases or commission external specialist service providers to conduct an in-depth review of this information.
 Biotest also reserves the right to terminate contracts with external partners in the case of compliance deviations.